Homemade Dog Costumes

 Comet to the rescue!

-One of the homemade dog costumes I made for Halloween that Comet seemed to like was what I dubbed the Rescue Team.
+One of the homemade dog costumes for Halloween that I made for Comet that he seemed to like was what I dubbed the Rescue Team.

 I simply pretended he was a St. Bernard on a search-and-rescue mission.
 Then I dressed up in hiking gear with boots, hat and poles and a backpack with a red cross on it.